Brainstorming: Guided brainstorming

 A guided brainstorming session is time set aside to brainstorm either individually or as a collective group about a particular subject under the constraints of perspective and time.
 This type of brainstorming removes all cause for conflict and constrains conversations while stimulating critical and creative thinking in an engaging, balanced environment.

 Participants are asked to adopt different mindsets for pre-defined period of time while contributing their ideas to a central mind map drawn by a pre-appointed scribe.
 Having examined a multi-perspective point of view, participants seemingly see the simple solutions that collectively create greater growth.
 Action is assigned individually.

 Following a guided brainstorming session participants emerge with ideas ranked for further brainstorming, research and questions remaining unanswered and a prioritized, assigned, actionable list that leaves everyone with a clear understanding of what needs to happen next and the ability to visualize the combined future focus and greater goals of the group nicely.

 Individual brainstorming

 Individual brainstorming is the use of brainstorming in solitary situations.
 It typically includes such techniques as free writing, free speaking, word association, and drawing a mind map, which is a visual note taking technique in which people diagram their thoughts.
 Individual brainstorming is a useful method in creative writing and has been shown to be superior to traditional group brainstorming.

 Question brainstorming

 This process involves brainstorming the questions, rather than trying to come up with immediate answers and short-term solutions.
+The focus on different inquiries creates perspectives which may address the problem.
 Theoretically, this technique should not inhibit participation as there is no need to provide solutions.
 The answers to the questions form the framework for constructing future action plans.
 Once the list of questions is set, it may be necessary to prioritize them to reach to the best solution in an orderly way.

-"Questorming" is another term for this mode of inquiry.
+The portmanteau questorming is another term for this mode of inquiry.